iOSTestApps/MBS-Now/README.md

 ... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
 This is a reference application.
 Take a look at our [site](http://campus.mbs.net/mbsnow/home) to get a feel for what's here.

+> MBS Now admins: check/update [the wiki](https://github.com/gdyer/MBS-Now/wiki) for/with release information and commit info.

+> **Reminder**: do NOT change the version number in Xcode settings until the release is on the store.

 Hey! **Interested in bringing MBS Now to your school?** Great, we'll walk you through porting our code.
 [Learn more](https://github.com/gdyer/MBS-Now/wiki).

-> MBS Now admins: check/update [the wiki](https://github.com/gdyer/MBS-Now/wiki) for/with release information and commit info.

 ## VCs
 ### General